Using the wrong box or envelope with a USPS label can cause delivery delays, extra fees, or lost packages.

 - Use a plain white business-size envelope with a security liner.

-- Avoid using bubble mailers — letters must be flat and machinable.
+- Avoid using padded envelopes, bubble mailers, or rigid packaging — letters must be flat and machinable.

 Was this article helpful?